tmpfs/prism/README.md

 #### Colors

-Colors are a map from color name to value.
+Colors are a map from color name to string value.
 Use of custom color names is optional but it can help make your styles more semantic.

 #### Fonts